Utsil Naj - Honduras

 Context

 Central America is one of the regions most affected by climate change in the world.
 Particularly Honduras, since it is located in the “Dry Corridor”, a region vulnerable to the effects of climate change.
-This threatens the security and means of income of the communities; particularly those that depend on their crops as a source of income and food.
-A significant proportion of these rural communities still cook on open stoves with biomass.
+This threatens the security and livelihoods of communities, particularly those that depend on their crops as a source of income and food.
+A significant proportion of these rural communities still cook on open biomass stoves.

 This reality is even more alarming in Honduras, since 80% in rural communities use firewood for cooking and families congregate very close to the smoke from the open fire.

 The Utsil Naj Honduras Project seeks to address these challenges in an innovative way.
-Switching to improved stoves reduces firewood use, reduces carbon emissions, and also expels harmful gases out of users' homes.
-This reduces air pollution inside homes, a major cause of various heart and lung diseases in rural communities.
-Now, families can enjoy themselves without putting their health or the environment at risk.
+Switching to Improved Cookstoves reduces the use of firewood, decreases carbon emissions, and also expels harmful gases out of the users' homes.
+This reduces indoor air pollution, a major cause of various heart and lung diseases in rural communities.
+Now, families can enjoy their foods without putting their health and the environment at risk.

 WHERE AND WHEN: